 Treated gas is then combined with fresh makeup gas and then injected into the reactor section along with liquid feed by a recycle gas compressor.
 High purity of Hydrogen is required to prevent coke formation on the catalyst and to achieve desired reactions at low temperatures.
 A small amount of gas is also purged from the system to maintain the purity of the recycle gas.

 There are three stages of H2S and Ammonia removal 1.
 By wash water injection in the form of Sour Water 2.
-By Amine treatment fro Recycle Gas 3.
+By Amine treatment for Recycle Gas 3.
 Along the lighter ends in product Stripper.

 Fractionation Section: In this section hydrocarbon feed from the separator is heated using reactor effluent and stripper product fluid.
 Then this feed is sent to Stripper to remove H2S, NH3, and lighter hydrocarbon gases.
 Live steam or reboiler is used to strip out lighter elements from the stripper feed.
 Stripper off-gases are condensed and collected in a receiver.
 Hydrocarbon liquid is used as reflux, sour water collected in the boot of the vessel is transferred to the sour water section, and gases are routed to the refinery sour gases circuit for further treatment.

-Stripped product is cooled down and treated to remove moisture in product coalescer and salt drier.
+Stripped product is cooled down and treated to remove moisture in the product coalescer and salt drier.
 In addition, different chemicals can also be added to meet product specifications.